Bose Quietcomfort 25 – Noise Cancellation Travel Headphones – Detailed Review

 Bose QuietComfort 25 – A Perfect Companion

 Bose, one of the leaders in noise-canceling headphones production did not sleep after the successful model QuietComfort 15 but worked on the presentation of the successor.

 Bose QuietComfort 25 Headphones are presented as a replacement for the popular QuietComfort 15.
 They feature the best Bose headphones with an active noise cancellation system and are made in three versions – for Apple, for Android and for those who want to be different in every detail.

 QuietComfort 25 is delivered in a pretty attractive box with a color print and the content of the box is multiple protected.
 In addition to the headphones supplied with the package is a very good carrying case made of hard material with a spare battery and connecting adapter for the airplane.
 The handbag has a carrying handle and an elastic frame on the back so it’s very practical to use.
-In addition, the headphones comes with a simple user guide in multiple languages as well as a detachable silicone cable of 1.4 meters long, which ending with a universal 3.5 millimeters stereo jack.
-With regard to the design it is clear that QuietComfort 25 is derived from the predecessor.
+Also, the headphones come with a simple user guide in multiple languages as well as a detachable silicone cable of 1.4 meters long, which ending with a universal 3.5 millimeters stereo jack.
+Concerning the design it is clear that QuietComfort 25 is derived from the predecessor.
 The resonators have an ellipsoid shape and a striking, chrome-plated manufacturer logo.
-The inner padding is made from Alcantara – a synthetic form of suede that’s both hard-wearing and comfortable – rather than synthetic leather and are filled with a very soft memory foam.
-In addition, the canvas covering the loudspeakers has a clearly marked left and right side.
-The headband has a base made of metal alloy and can be precisely adjusted and the upper part is covered with a soft fabric that resembles a velvet.
-In addition to adjusting the headband the headphones have joints on the headband and pads so they can be adjusted in all directions.
+The inner padding is made from Alcantara – a synthetic form of suede that’s both hard-wearing and comfortable – rather than synthetic leather and are filled with very soft memory foam.
+Also, the canvas covering the loudspeakers has a marked left and right side.
+The headband has a base made of metal alloy and can be precisely adjusted and the upper part is covered with a soft fabric that resembles velvet.
+In addition to adjusting the headband, the headphones have joints on the headband and pads so they can be adjusted in all directions.